-- Monitored updates to Canadian and U.S. air emissions and greenhouse gas legislation, climate change initiatives and related compliance matters. - Visited the Calgary Oil Operations Control Centre. - The Chair observed a Keystone pipeline emergency response field exercise along the Missouri River at Yankton, South Dakota. - Received an annual update on insurance coverage. - Attended a special session on operational risk management which involved the use of an external speaker. - Revised the charter to clarify and better articulate the role and responsibilities of the committee. - Received and reviewed regular reports on the operational and HSE performance at Bruce Power.
+- Monitored updates to Canadian and U.S. air emissions and greenhouse gas legislation, climate change initiatives and related compliance matters. - Committee Chair visited the Columbia office, and toured construction sites in West Virginia. - Received an update on Columbia HSE performance and integration. - Received an overview of the Crisis Management Plan. - Received an annual update on insurance coverage. - Received and reviewed regular reports on the operational and HSE performance at Bruce Power.